PaulLerner/ViQuAE/EXPERIMENTS.md

 Alternatively, you can change the paths in the config files.

 Relevant configuration files can be found in the [experiments directory](./experiments).
+Expected output can be found in the relevant subdirectory of `experiments`.

 We train the models based on HF `transformers.Trainer`, itself based on `torch`.
 Even when not training models, all of our code is based on `torch`.